metadata toggle

 Contraindications

-•Do not use in dogs with pancreatitis.
+Do not use in cases of pancreatitis.

 Special warnings for each target species